 At Tulane, we are fortunate to enjoy mutual support for the program from both the Department of Medicine and from the Department of Psychiatry and Neurology.
 We believe this is important for a combined residency to thrive.
 We also believe that there must be regular opportunity to integrate the two fields, rather than have just a collection of blocks on each specialty.
 Tulane's Med/Psych program offers numerous opportunities; we invite you to peruse our website to learn more about them and the field.

 We seek self-starters who are committed to combined training and have a clear vision of what opportunities their specialized training will provide them.
-If you are selected for an interview, you will get the chance to take a closer look at our unique program, both in the relaxed setting of our half-day-in-the-life experience on day one and the more formal full day of interviews on day two.
-Another major reason you should come and see for yourself what's going on at Tulane is the city of New Orleans, which is unlike no other--make time for a proper visit!
+Another major reason you should come and see for yourself what's going on at Tulane is the city of New Orleans, which is unlike no other.
+Make time for a proper visit!

-We look forward to sharing our program with you on your visit, then welcoming you to our field on match day no matter where you choose to train.
+We look forward to sharing our program with you, then welcoming you to our field on match day no matter where you choose to train.

 Brad McConville, MD